fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 with the agent's initial position being the central location.
 One of the bottom arms of the maze includes a cue that provides information about the probable location of a reward in either of the two top arms, referred to as 'Left' or 'Right'.

+The environment is characterized by two distinct 'types' of states at each time step, which are referred to as hidden state factors.

+The first hidden state factor (location) is a discrete variable with values in $(0,1,2,3)$ that encodes the agent's present location.
+The four vlaues correspond to the { "Center", "Left", "Right", "Bottom" } location.
+For example, if the agent is in the CUE LOCATION, the current state of this factor would be $S^t = \left\lbrack \matrix{ 0 & 0 & 0 & 1 } \right\rbrack$.